luojun6/extreme_energy_saving_dab_radio/docs/system_requirements.md

 - OFCOM standards
 - etc.

-Accessment: If the customer has physically and purposefullyswitched the radio unit off.
-Then should be ok for no broadcastfunctionality.
+Accessment: If the customer has physically and purposefully switched the radio unit off.
+Then should be ok for no broadcast functionality.
 The unit should not switch itself off whiledriving.
 It must be a customer intervention.

 ## 3 Entities

-### req_ees_ent_000_headunitpowermode_HeadunitPowerMode
+### REQ_EES_ENT_000_HeadunitPowerMode

 ```json
 {